BernhardDenner/puppet-userstudy-controller/task_descriptions.md

   to the text editor.
 So you may close all source files or project folder  from an old task before continuing.
 If you accidentally close the editor window, wait a few seconds, it will restart automatically.
-* All your actions will be recorded in a log file
-* All changes to the source files are traced automatically.
+* All your actions will be recorded in a log file.
+All changes to the source files are traced automatically.
 This helps us to reconstruct your way to your solution.
 * Most importantly the time you require to solve the task will be measured.
 This will be one of the key indicators during the experiment.
 So please do not make